Atatürk's reforms

-The elements of the political system envisioned by Atatürk's Reforms developed in stages, but by 1935, when the last part of Atatürk's Reforms removed the reference to Islam in the Constitution, Turkey became a secular (2.1) and democratic (2.1), republic (1.1) that derives its sovereignty (6.1) from the people.
+The elements of the political system envisioned by Atatürk's Reforms developed in stages, but by 1928, when the last part of Atatürk's Reforms removed the reference to Islam in the Constitution, Turkey became a secular (2.1) and democratic (2.1), republic (1.1) that derives its sovereignty (6.1) from the people.
 Turkish sovereignty rests with the Turkish Nation, which delegates its will to an elected unicameral parliament (position in 1935), the Grand National Assembly of Turkey.
 The preamble also invokes the principles of nationalism, defined as the "material and spiritual well-being of the Republic" (position in 1935).
 The basic nature of the Republic is laïcité (2), social equality (2), equality before law (10), and the indivisibility of the Republic and of the Turkish Nation (3.1)."
 Thus, it set out to found a unitary nation-state (position in 1935) with separation of powers based on the principles of secular democracy.

 Historically, Atatürk's reforms follow the Tanzimât ("reorganization") period of the Ottoman Empire, that began in 1839 and ended with the First Constitutional Era in 1876, Abdul Hamid II's authoritarian regime from 1878 to 1908 that introduced large reforms in education and the bureaucracy, as well as the Ottoman Empire's experience in prolonged political pluralism and rule of law by the Young Turks during the Second Constitutional Era from 1908 to 1913, and various efforts made to secularize and modernize the empire in the Committee of Union and Progress's one party state from 1913 to 1918.

 Goals

-A propaganda poster describing the Turkish Revolution, from right to left: Victory against the Greek occupation, the Hat Revolution, the abolition of religious cults, the Alphabet Revolution, and the Turkish civil code.
+A propaganda poster describing the Turkish Revolution, from right to left: Victory against the Greek occupation, the Hat Revolution, the abolition of Sufi orders, the Alphabet Revolution, and the Turkish civil code.